 Zamperla — An Italian manufacture known for small roller coasters and thrill rides.

-Found in many shapes and variations, inversions are found on many roller coasters, and are used to create a disorienting effect as riders are turned upside down.
+Coming in all shapes and sizes, inversions are found on many roller coasters, and are used to create a disorienting effect as riders are turned upside down.

 Batwing — An inverted cobra roll shaped like a heart.